 To catch these bad boys you’ll need to correctly use a study item more than once over the course of multiple days.

-This is part of the AI that Word Dive advertises.
-It’s how they attempt to transfer study items from working memory to long-term memory, the goal being these “permanently learned” items.
+This seems to be part of the AI that Word Dive advertises, facilitating the transfer of study items from working memory to long-term memory, the end-result being these “permanently learned” items.

 They also recommend periodic breaks to keep your studying time as efficient as possible.